wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 **[A.2.q1.6]** Consider a 6-task program to be executed on a 3-core computer.
 The task execution times on one core are: 2s, 4s, 8s, 3s, 9s, and
 3s.
-What is the best possible (i.e., the optimal) program execution time on these 3 cores?
+What is the best possible program execution time on these 3 cores?
 Could we do better with 4 cores?

 ---